Age-of-consent reform: Close-in-age exemptions

 In the United States, many states have adopted close-in-age exemptions.
-These laws, known as "Romeo and Juliet laws", provide that a person can legally have consensual sex with a minor provided that he or she is not more than a given number of years older, generally four years or less.
+These laws, known as "Romeo and Juliet laws", provide that a person can legally have consensual sex with a minor provided that they are not more than a given number of years older, generally four years or less.
 Some Romeo and Juliet laws (such as the law in Michigan) do not make it legal for a person below the age of consent to have sex with a slightly older person, but may exempt the older partner from sex offender registration.

 Romeo and Juliet laws were passed in 2007 in Connecticut and Indiana.
-In Indiana, a change in the law decriminalizes consensual sex between adolescents if they are found by a court to be in a "dating relationship" with an age difference of four years or less and other states have adopted other reforms.
+In Indiana, a change in the law decriminalizes consensual sex between adolescents if they are found by a court to be in a "dating relationship" with an age difference of four years or less and other states have adopted similar reforms.
 Michigan passed a Romeo and Juliet Law in 2011.

 These reforms have been controversial.
 In Texas, Governor Rick Perry vetoed Romeo and Juliet laws that had been passed by the legislature in 2009, but signed one in 2011 to go into effect in September of that year.
 A 2011 Romeo and Juliet bill failed to pass in the Illinois legislature.
 In the State v.
 Limon case, Kansas's Romeo and Juliet law was found to be unconstitutional because it excluded same-sex sexual conduct.

 Some countries other than the United States also have Romeo and Juliet laws.
 Ireland's 2006 law has been contested because it treats girls differently from boys.

-Advocacy for child-adult relationships
+Advocacy for pedophilia

-Some pedopiles and their sympathizers have called to abolish the age of consent to allow children and adults to have relationships.
+Some pedophiles and their sympathizers have called to abolish the age of consent to allow children and adults to have sexual relationships.
 Past groups advocating for this include NAMBLA in the United States and Vereniging Martijn in the Netherlands.